 With the budget price comes one or two compromises, but safety is something many buyers will be unwilling to sacrifice.
-In an age when many cars seem to receive a five-star Euro NCAP safety rating, the new Dacia Duster can only muster three stars.
+In an age when many cars seem to receive a five-star Euro NCAP safety rating, the second-generation Dacia Duster only managed three stars.

 Not only is this the same rating it received in 2011, but two of the scores have actually decreased in the six years between the two tests.
 Of course, the test has become tougher, but adult and child occupant protection scores of 71 per cent and 66 per cent respectively aren’t even close to class best.
 Scores of 57 per cent for pedestrian safety and 37 per cent for safety assist technology are nothing to write home about, either.

-The Duster’s three-year/60,000-mile warranty is merely adequate for this sector, especially considering Hyundai offers a comprehensive five-year warranty, while Kia and SsangYong offer seven years of protection, and Toyota provides up to ten years cover.
+The Duster’s three-year/60,000-mile warranty is merely adequate for this sector, especially considering that Hyundai offers a comprehensive five-year warranty, while Kia and MG offer seven years of protection, and Toyota provides up to ten years cover.

 Still, at least the Duster is covered by an additional two-year paintwork warranty and six years of anti-corrosion cover.
-Extended warranties are available, providing cover for up to seven years or 100,000 miles.
-You’ll pay between £200 and £800, depending on the cover.
+Extended warranties are available, for up to six years or 100,000 miles.
+You’ll pay between £160 and £690, depending on which package you opt for.

 Dacia recommends getting the Duster serviced every year or every 12,000 miles, whichever comes sooner.
-Service Plans range from £350 for a three-year/30,000-mile deal to £950 for a four-year/60,000 plan, although this also includes an extended warranty.
-Monthly plans start at just £5 per month.
+Service Plans range from £599 for a three-year/30,000-mile deal to £1,199 for a four-year/60,000-mile plan, although this also includes an extended warranty.
+Monthly payment plans start from £8.99 per month.

 In this review

 - 1Dacia Duster reviewThe Dacia Duster is better than ever, and is possibly the best value SUV you can buy